JosephABudd/kickzig/README.md

 ### To do.
 The next big steps are

-* kickzig is not switching to the root folder if used in a sub folder.
 * Review tabs.
 * Review the closing down process.
-* Review kickzig responses when `kickzig message` and `kickzig screen` commands are used before the `kickzig framework` command.
 * Review source code documentation.
 * Review my zig coding styles.
 * This new version of tabs can be reworked for other navigation-layouts.